-Transphobia in the lesbian and gay communities

-Meeting the needs of partners in transition

-Sexuality

-Isolation
+Transphobia in the lesbian and gay communities Meeting the needs of partners in transition Sexuality Isolation als.
+The answers we got for this "silly" question were so diverse and interesting, we decided to share with you why some of you think you crossdress.

-For more information contact Diana R, at 510-
+For more information contact Diana R. at 510-